mars0i/bali/doc/README.md

 in the popco2 repo.

-(Marshall has a lot of other notes, mostly not directly related to implementation of the models, in his ~/papers/Bali, ~/papers/APAdoingPhilWithComputers, and maybe ~/phil/culture.
+(Marshall has a lot of other notes, some not directly related to implementation of the models, in his bali.notes, ~/papers/Bali, ~/papers/APAdoingPhilWithComputers, and maybe ~/phil/culture.
 That material is not part of this git repo.)